hcq0618/MiniProgram-FileDownloader/README.md

 # WeChatApp-FileDownloader
-a download file lib for wechat app
+A download file lib for wechat app

-1.fetch file cache if file cache existed, or else download file 2.use ES6
+1.fetch file cache if file cache existed, or else download file

+2.use ES6

 For Example: